-Randy began playing music at an early age, studying piano at the age of five, then violin and cello and finally picking up guitar at eleven, which stuck.
-As a singer, Randy began classical voice training at fourteen, although he had been writing songs since teaching himself guitar in the sixth grade.
-His first album, Heavenly Blues, was recorded in the music studios of Deerfield Academy in 1992, and produced by Ed Hammond, although it has never been released.
+For Randy Todd music began at an early age, studying piano at the age of five, then violin and cello and finally picking up guitar at eleven, which stuck.
+As a singer, Randy began classical voice training at fourteen, although he had begun writing his own songs already.